johanhaleby/kubetail/README.md

 ### Completion

-Install the script using homebrew to dynamically display the pods names on `$ kubetail <tab>`.
-Alternatively install the [completion script](completion/) (bash/zsh/fish) manually.
+The easiest option is to install kubetail from homebrew to dynamically display the pods names on `$ kubetail <tab>`.
+Alternatively install any of the [completion scripts](completion/) (bash/zsh/fish) manually.
+For example:
-* For Ubuntu, copy the [kubetail.bash](https://raw.githubusercontent.com/johanhaleby/kubetail/master/completion/kubetail.bash) script to `/etc/bash_completion.d/`.
+* On Ubuntu, copy the [kubetail.bash](https://raw.githubusercontent.com/johanhaleby/kubetail/master/completion/kubetail.bash) script to `/etc/bash_completion.d/`.
-* For zsh on Mac copy the [kubetail.zsh](https://raw.githubusercontent.com/johanhaleby/kubetail/master/completion/kubetail.zsh) script to `/usr/local/share/zsh/site-functions/_kubetail`.
+* On Mac with zsh copy the [kubetail.zsh](https://raw.githubusercontent.com/johanhaleby/kubetail/master/completion/kubetail.zsh) script to `/usr/local/share/zsh/site-functions/_kubetail`.

 Don't forget to restart your terminal afterwards.